JeffRMoore/koa/docs/api/request.md

   Get request pathname.

+  An alias is available on the Context object for `request.path` allowing `ctx.request.path` to be abbreviated as `ctx.path`.

 #### `request.path = String`

   Set request pathname and retain query-string when present.

+  An alias is available on the Context object for `request.path` allowing `ctx.request.path` to be abbreviated as `ctx.path`.

 #### `request.search`

   Get raw query string with the `?`.

+  An alias is available on the Context object for `request.search` allowing `ctx.request.search` to be abbreviated as `ctx.search`.

 #### `request.search = String`

   Set raw query string.

+  An alias is available on the Context object for `request.search` allowing `ctx.request.search` to be abbreviated as `ctx.search`.

 #### `request.querystring`

   Get raw query string void of `?`.

+  An alias is available on the Context object for `request.querystring` allowing `ctx.request.querystring` to be abbreviated as `ctx.querystring`.

 #### `request.querystring = String`

   Set raw query string.

+  An alias is available on the Context object for `request.querystring` allowing `ctx.request.querystring` to be abbreviated as `ctx.querystring`.

 #### `request.query`